its-rajesh/its-rajesh/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Time+New+Roman&color=cyan&size=25&center=true&vCenter=true&width=600&height=100&lines=வணக்கம்+உலகம்+&hearts;++;PhD+Student+at+UIC;Previously+MS+by+Research+@+IIT+Mandi;AAudio+Signal+Processing+and+Deep+Learning;Love+for+Math+and+AI+&hearts"></a>
 </p>

-I am a PhD student at the Listening Technology Lab, University of Illinois Chicago (UIC), where my research focuses on audio signal processing, particularly in the field of listening technologies.
+I am a PhD student at the Listening Technology Lab, University of Illinois Chicago (UIC), where my research focuses on audio signal processing and deep learning, particularly on the topics of source separation, interference reduction, distance estimation, and distance based source separation.
 Prior to this, I completed my MS by Research at IIT Mandi, where I worked on the music source separation problem, with a specific focus on removing microphone bleed from live recordings.

 In addition to my primary research, I am passionate about tackling mathematically challenging signal processing problems and enjoy working on projects that involve deep analytical thinking.
 Checkout my research page at my Portfolio!!!